Opinion | From Limbaugh to Trump: A historian of the right wing explains Rush’s real legacy

 Sargent: You can see the tensions that Rush was unleashing in John McCain’s choice of Sarah Palin.
 McCain denounced the person who called Obama a secret Muslim.
 But at the same time he picked a vice-presidential candidate who was kind of a direct outgrowth of the Limbaugh style.

 Perlstein: And the establishment dipping their toe into this because they saw what the Limbaugh power could deliver them.
-So you did get people like Mitt Romney saying, ‘No one ever asked to see my birth certificate.”
+So you did get people like Mitt Romney saying, "No one ever asked to see my birth certificate.”

 That was the paragon of the establishment saying: I cannot win in this party without sounding like Limbaugh, or what we’d later associate with Donald Trump.